 - Our Winter Campaign – as well as the data and policy work calling on decision makers to prioritise children’s health

-On World Children’s Day the group spent the day delivering letters to all the main Party Leaders asking them if elected, to protect and promote children’s rights.
-They also tookover the Unicef UK Campaigns Twitter account to celebrate the 30th anniversary of the UN Convention on the Rights of the Child – to ensure that children and young people’s voices were central when we marked this landmark moment.
+On World Children’s Day the group spent the day hand-delivering letters to the main Party Leaders asking them if elected, to protect and promote children’s rights.
+They also tookover the Unicef UK Campaigns Twitter account to celebrate the 30th anniversary of the UN Convention on the Rights of the Child.
+This ensured that children and young people’s voices were central when we celebrated this landmark moment.

-During 2019 the group represented Unicef UK at external events too, including a conference celebrating the 30th anniversary of the UN Convention on the Rights of the Child – organised by CRAE and UCL.
+During 2019 the group also represented Unicef UK at external events, including a conference celebrating the 30th anniversary of the UN Convention on the Rights of the Child – organised by CRAE and UCL.

-The group had their usual face to face meeting in January and are now having calls every week – to ensure we do all we can to promote children and young people’s voices during the Coronavirus pandemic:
+The group have been very involved in Unicef UK’s work this year.
+Since their usual face to face meeting in January the group have been having calls every week – to ensure the organisation is doing all it can to promote children and young people’s voices during the Coronavirus pandemic:

-- You can see the open letter they wrote to the UK Government and lend your support here.
+- Read the open letter they wrote to the UK Government and lend your support here.

-- They’ve also worked with us to create this page for children and young people – about the current situation and decisions being made.
+- They’ve also worked with us to create a new page for children and young people – about the current situation and decisions being made.